linkedin/eyeglass/site-src/docs/api/eyeglass_options.md

 ## `modules`

 Eyeglass will traverse your dependency tree (`package.json`) to auto-load modules for you.
-If you have any modules that are not in your dependency tree, you can manually add them via the `modules` option.
+If you have any modules that are not in your dependency tree, you can programmatically add them via the `modules` option.

-This takes an array of modules to register.
-Each module is an Object with the following structure:
+This takes an array of `EyeglassModule`s to register.
+Each item should be one of the following signatures.
+Note that modules added programmatically cannot have dependencies.

+### A manual module

 ```js
 {